mongodb-js/mongosh/packages/errors/scripts/error-overview.tmpl.md

 # mongosh Error Codes Overview

-To quickly find an error by it's code just search for the code in this overview.
+To quickly find an error by its code, search for the code in this overview.

 ## Table of Contents
 {{#each packages}}